Sheldonfrith/gpu_collision_detection_bevy/README.md

 1. Install the latest nightly version of Rust with rustup
 2. Clone the repo
 3. `Cargo run --release` to test it compiles properly
-4. Go through the "script.ipynb" jupyter notebook (requires python 3) to replicate my full comparison tests.
+4. Go through the "run_tests.ipynb" jupyter notebook (requires python 3) to replicate my full comparison tests.

 <a id="who"></a>